-- A12 Please mark whether this establishments involved in sales or purchase transactions using internet during the reporting period. - A13 Please indicate the type of platform use by this establishments use for online transactions (sales / purchase). - (a) Social media are considered those that have user profile, an account or a user license depending on the requirements and the type of social media.
-Types of social media are social networks (e.g. Facebook), Enterprise's blog or microblogs (e.g. Twitter) and multimedia content sharing websites (e.g. YouTube, Flick, SlideShare). - (b) A website is a collection of related web pages, including multimedia content, typically identified with a common domain name, and published on at least one web server. - (c) An online marketplace is a type of e-commerce site where product or service information is provided by multiple third parties, whereas transactions are processed by the marketplace operator. - (d) Designated private network refers to a communications network within an organisation or among a group of designated organisations. (e.g: Electronic Data Interchange (EDI)). - EDI is the computer to computer exchange of business information in a standard format.
-It reduces the paperwork involved in trading procedures and improves efficiency. - (e) Mobile Apps is a term to use to describe application (apps) that run on smartphones and other mobile devices.
-Mobile applications usually help users by connecting them to internet services more commonly accessed on desktop or notebook computers, or help them by making it easier to use the internet on portable devices. (e.g. Grab app, Lazada app, Pop Meal app, Mudah app, Carousell app).

-A14 Please mark the method of payment that this establishment used for transactions using internet during the reporting period.

-(a) A payment gateway is a merchant service provided by an e-commerce application service provider that authorizes credit card or direct payments processing for e-commerce, online retailers or traditional business.

-- (b) Cash on delivery is a type of transaction where the recipient pays at the time of delivery rather than using credit - A15 Please mark whether this establishments receive orders (make sales) for goods or services via the internet during the reporting period. - A16 Please indicate an estimate of the percentage of total income that receive orders from sales of goods or services via e-commerce for reference year in 2021. - E-commerce income refers to value of online income transactions from services rendered and other transactions made during the reference year of 2021.
-It consists of operating and non-operating income and based on the Trading and Profit & Loss Account for the reference year. - The percentage of e-commerce income transactions refers to the total value of online income transactions divided by the total income.

-A17 Please indicate the percentage of e-commerce income by platform of placing order:

-- (a) Online ordering facility on the website of suppliers / vendors - (b) Another website (online marketplace, e-commerce platform, agent's site etc.) - (c) Electronic Commerce Transaction (e.g. EDI and extranet) - (d) Others (please specify)

-A18 Please indicate the percentage of e-commerce income by these categories:
+- A12 Please mark whether this establishments involved in sales or purchase transactions using internet during the reporting period. - A13 Please indicate the type of platform use by this establishments use for online transactions (sales / purchase).

+- (a) Social media refers to those that have user profile, an account or a user license depending on the requirements and the type of social media (e.g. Facebook, Instagram, Twitter, YouTube). - (b) A website refers to a collection of related web pages, including multimedia content, typically identified with a common domain name, and published on at least one web server. - (c) Online e-commerce marketplace refers to a type of e-commerce site where product or service information is provided by multiple third parties, whereas transactions are processed by the marketplace operator. - (d) Designated private network refers to a communications network within an organisation or among a group of designated organisations. (e.g.: Electronic Data Interchange (EDI)). - EDI is the computer to computer exchange of business information in a standard format.
+It reduces the paperwork involved in trading procedures and improves efficiency. - (e) Mobile Application refers to application (apps) that run on smartphones and other mobile devices.
+Mobile applications usually help users by connecting them to internet services more commonly accessed on desktop or notebook computers, or help them by making it easier to use the internet on portable devices. (e.g.: Grab app, Lazada app, Pop Meal app, Mudah app, Carousell app). - A14 Please mark the method of payment that this establishment used for transactions using internet during the reporting period. - (a) A payment gateway is a merchant service provided by an e-commerce application service provider that authorizes credit card or direct payments processing for e-commerce, online retailers or traditional business. - (b) Cash on delivery is a type of transaction where the recipient pays at the time of delivery rather than using credit. - A15 Please mark whether this establishment receive orders (make sales) for goods or services via the internet during the reporting period. - A16 Please indicate an estimate of the percentage of total income that receive orders from sales of goods or services via e-commerce for reference year 2021. - E-commerce income refers to value of e-commerce income transactions from services rendered and other transactions made during the reference year of 2021.
+It consists of operating and non-operating income and based on the Trading and Profit & Loss Account for the reference year. - The percentage of e-commerce income transactions refers to the total value of online income transactions divided by the total income. - A17 Please indicate the percentage of e-commerce income by platform of placing order: - (a) Online ordering facility on the website of suppliers/vendors - (b) Another website (online marketplace, e-commerce platform, agent's site etc.) - (c) Electronic Commerce Transaction (e.g.: EDI and extranet) - (d) Others (please specify) - A18 Please indicate the percentage of e-commerce income by these categories: - (a) Other business